 Professor O'Connell will often perform tests called Urodynamic Studies which may be done in association with Xray guidance.
 These studies are very helpful at systematically determining the factors that are contributing to your problem.
 Armed with that knowledge treatment may be tailored to your problem.

 Conditions that Professor O'Connell specialises in treating include; Overactive Bladder including Neurogenic bladder, Stress Urinary Incontinence, Pelvic Organ Prolapse, prostatic and urethral obstruction.

-General Urology problems such as kidney stones, blood in the urine, urine infections, kidney obstruction, bladder tumours, urethral tumours are also investigated or treated.
+General Urology problems such as kidney stones, blood in the urine, kidney obstruction, bladder tumours, urethral tumours are also investigated or treated.

 Some conditions are treated conjointly with another surgeon to optimise the outcome.

 No, Professor O'Connell completed some science studies on the clitoris however, has no specialist training in the care of women with genital disorders.

 It is best to see your G.P to discuss the best doctor for your care.

 Generally speaking, no. Once you have had your consultation with Professor O'Connell she will advise her nurse and secretary of what procedure is required.
 They will assist in arranging your procedure.
 You may also be required to have pre operative tests performed, you will be assisted and instructed regarding this also.
 You will be booked on the next available theatre list which is suitable for the type of procedure you are having.